 We proudly offer the bios of our accomplished teachers.

 Pamela Harris created Married by the Hour, a half-hour comedy (Howard Stern Productions) and served as a staff writer for Life on the Line, a one-hour drama (Oxygen Network).
+She wrote the feature screenplay Joyville, which was selected for the Writers Lab, a program sponsored by Meryl Streep and Oprah Winfrey.
 She has also written and optioned feature screenplays.
-She is an award-winning visual artist and has shown her art all over the U.S. She holds a BFA from the Hartford Art School.
+She co-wrote and directed the short film “En Route,” a selection of the New York Short Film Festival, the Big Apple Film Festival, and the Blackbird Film Festival.
+She is an award-winning visual artist whose work can be viewed in private, corporate, and embassy collections across the world.
+She holds a BFA from the Hartford Art School.

 Tommy Jenkins wrote the short film "Come Back to the Five and Dime Buster Keaton, Buster Keaton," which won Best Comedy at the Polo Ralph Lauren/New Line Columbia Film Festival, and his short film "Obit" has been screened at several film festivals.
 He authored a chapter on Plot in Gotham's book Writing Movies (Bloomsbury USA), and he is the author of Movie Trivia Quiz Book and The TV Trivia Book (Barnes & Noble).
 He is also the author of the graphic novel Drawing the Vote (Abrams ComicArts).
 He has taught at Columbia University and Louisburg College.
 He holds a BA from UNC at Chapel Hill and an MFA in Film from Columbia University.